 We don’t want to make this a ‘hard-sell’.
 There’s no need for that, since we have full confidence in the The Zarn Effect’s ability to pick a steady diet of winners and key great paying Exactas and Trifectas, and full confidence that you will enjoy the same results.
 And if you don’t feel The Zarn Effect is up to snuff, you can send it back for a full refund.
-But do look at the other material enclosed, especially the examples, and see if you can figure out just what Peter Zarn is up to — all the clues are there, without giving the whole system away.
+But do look at the other material enclosed, especially results of the database study below.

 The Zarn Effect!

 High Win %? – Yes

 but mostly your $5 to $12 meat and potatoes winners.